tsedio/tsed/docs/tutorials/prisma-client.md

 }
 ```

-By default, when the output path contains `node_modules`, the generated code is transpiled - consist of `*.js` and `*.d.ts` files that are ready to use (import) in your code.
+By default, when the output path contains `node_modules`, the generated code is transpiled - containing `*.js` and `*.d.ts` files that are ready to use (import) in your code.
-However, if you explicitly choose some other folder in `output` config, the generated code will be emitted as a raw TS files which you can use and import as your other source code files.
+However, if you explicitly choose an other folder in `output` config, the generated code will be emitted as raw TS files which you can use and import as your other source code files.

 You can overwrite that by explicitly setting `emitTranspiledCode` config option: